RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

 (e) Annually furnish a financial statement prepared by a certified public accountant.

 Section 9.
 Workplace Violence Policy.
-(1) Workplace violence shall be prohibited and include:
+(1) Workplace violence shall be prohibited and shall include:

 (a) The attempted, threatened, or actual conduct of a person who endangers or is likely to endanger the health and safety of state employees or the general public; or